Marlborough Mall

-The current anchor store is Wal-Mart, as Sears closed its doors in March 2017.
+The current anchor store is Walmart, as Sears closed its doors in March 2017.

 Location

 The mall is located in the northeast quadrant of the city, in the community of Marlborough next to the Marlborough C-Train Station.
 It is located at the corner of Memorial Drive and 36th Street.

 Physically it shares the same block as the Applewood Village condominiums.
 The south and west ends of the mall are bound by 4-lane divided roads.
 The mall itself is located in a residential zone on the edges of the Franklin commercial area and is nearly surrounded by other commercial ventures.
 To the west lies a commercial park with a car dealership and several mini-malls and standalone retailers.
 One block to the northwest lies Pacific Place (formerly Franklin Mall) and directly west is a strip mall called Northgate.
 The larger, 2 level Sunridge Mall as well as a Real Canadian Superstore outlet is one C-Train stop to the north, about 2000 metres away, itself in a very large commercial setting with several blocks of stores concentrated together.